How do we aid college students experiencing homelessness and extreme insecurities in Tarrant County?

 All stats are from the 2018 Trellis Research Student Financial Wellness Survey

 Homelessness is a multi-faceted challenge.
 With the numerous socioeconomic factors to consider we will have to prioritize both short and long term objectives to make lasting impact.
-Our approach starts with illuminating the challenges faced by homeless college students to help in creative a shared and accurate narrative for this initiative.
-With housing identified as an early and critical determinant of college homelessness our first goal will be to develop building and policy prototypes to experiment with student centered housing models to help lay the foundation for future development.
-As we gain insights from each project we will develop the necessary cohort of partners and solutions as we shift our focus to encompass other social and economical challenges.
+Our approach starts with illuminating the challenges faced by students experiencing homelessness to create a shared and accurate narrative for this initiative.
+As we gain insights we will develop the necessary cohort of partners and solutions to address specific needs, as we shift our focus to encompass other social and economic challenges.